lars-sh/parent/README.md

 TODO

 #### Checkstyle, CPD, PMD and Spotbugs
 TODO: These are run at compile time.
-Describe Eclipse plugins.
+Eclipse plugins are configured where possible.

 ### Documentation
 TODO: JavaDoc is run at compile time.